anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 1. Native Apache Hudi integration tooling for BigQuery

 ### 1.1.
 About
-Apache Hudi offers a BigQuerySyncTool - a uni-directional sync utility that reads Hudi metadata of a Hudi table in Cloud Storage, and creates a BigQuery external table on a point-in-time snapshot of the same data.
-This external table can be queried using BigQuery SQL from the BigQuery UI and other supported BigQuery querying avenues and uses BigQuery compute under the hood.
+Apache Hudi offers a BigQuerySyncTool - a uni-directional sync utility that reads Hudi metadata of a Hudi table in Cloud Storage, and creates a BigQuery external table on a point-in-time parquet snapshot of the same data.
+This external table can be queried using BigQuery SQL from the BigQuery UI and other supported BigQuery querying avenues.

 Learn more about the tooling in the [Apache Hudi documentation](https://hudi.apache.org/docs/gcp_bigquery/).

 ### 1.2.
 Under the hood

 The sync tool syncs a Hudi table at a time, and requires running a Spark application.
-Upon launching the app-
+Upon launching the BigQuerySyncTool-
-1. It creates a manifest file reflecting the latest snapshot of the table, and persists the same in the .hoodie directory of the Hudi dataset.
+1. Creates a manifest file reflecting the latest snapshot of the table, and persists the same in the .hoodie directory of the Hudi dataset.
-2. It creates an external table in BigQuery
+2. Creates an external table in BigQuery

 ### 1.3.
 Querying the Hudi dataset in BigQuery
-To query the Hudi dataset, one must query the external table.
-Its important to understand the architectural considerations.<br>
+Query the external table.<br>

 ### 1.4.
 Architectural considerations
-1. The manifest is a "point in time" snapshot, therefore the view reflects point in time state of the Hudi dataset.
+1. The manifest is a listing of the Parquet files of the Hudi dataset that constitute a "point in time" snapshot; Therefore the external table reflects the point in time state of the Hudi dataset.
-2. Run the sync tool as frequently as you need to query fresh data
+2. Run the BigQuerySyncTool tool as frequently as you need to query fresh data
-3. The data in BigQuery if updated, will not sync (back) with the Hudi dataset in Cloud Storage.
+3. If the Hudi schema changes, the external table will reflect the latest schema.
+4. When you query the external table, follow the typical best practices, such as explicitly calling out the columns you want to select, apply the partition keys for performance and such..

 ### 1.5.
 What is takes to use the tooling as it stands